Specific seasonal summer jobs in Alaska to apply for, and how to afford to live in Alaska (from people who have done it).

 Fritz says, “We have talked to some retired seasonal workers while we’ve been on vacation in Alaska, but most seem to return to the Lower 48 for the winters.”
 While Lindsay adds, “…Of course, there are retired people in Alaska year-round.
 You just either have to have enough money saved already, work a full-time year-round job, or be willing to live in a very cold shack for the rest of your life. :)… Alaska is a fantastic place, but working one seasonal job is not enough to sustain you year-round.
 It’s totally possible to work in Alaska seasonally – a lot of people do it, but you’ll need to have a supplementary plan of some sort and/or be willing to live like a pauper.”

 This seems to be the case with Ira and his wife as well, who only stay in Alaska from May until September.

-Everyone I've spoken with for this article agree that Alaska is a very worthy place to live.
-As long as you've got a solid financial plan, and are willing to cut out what others might consider luxuries (heck, even basic necessities in some cases).
+Everyone I’ve spoken with for this article agrees that Alaska is a very worthy place to live.
+As long as you’ve got a solid financial plan, and are willing to cut out what others might consider luxuries (heck, even basic necessities, in some cases).

 In fact, Fritz − who wants me to tell all of you to “seek adventure!
 Life’s too short to not enjoy the journey − is considering this type of model as his early retirement plan.
 He’ll be retiring at 55, which is early next summer.
 He says, “We expect our retirement will be a combination of long, slow RV travel, mixed in with periods of seasonal work, and 6-month stays “back home” in our cabin in the North Georgia mountains.”

 So what do you think?
 Would you ever consider this as part of your lifestyle design model?
 Do you know of anyone who currently is doing this?
-I'd love to hear more about experiences below.
+I’d love to hear more about your experience below.